Double strangeness pentaquarks and other exotic hadrons in the $\Xi_b \to \Xi\ J/\Psi\ \phi$ decay: The decay: formalism

-Among the theoretical works studying these $X$ states, there were some groups trying to identify the $X(4140)$ as a molecular state of a $D_s^*\Bar{D}_s^*$ pair with the quantum numbers $0^{++}$ and $2^{++}$ \cite{Liu:2009ei,Branz:2009yt,Chen:2015fdn}, but these studies did not take into account the light meson states, producing a small width for the state, hence it was associated to the $X(4140)$.
-Later, in Ref. \cite{Molina:2009ct}, the contribution of the light meson channels were included, generating a $2^{++}$ $X$ state at $4169~{\rm MeV}$ with a width of $139~{\rm MeV}$ that strongly couples to $D_s^*\Bar{D}_s^*$ and it was associated to the $X(4160)$.
-In the end the quantum numbers of $X(4140)$ were measured, obtaining that these were $1^{++}$ \cite{PDG}, therefore the models that predict this state as a $D_s^*\Bar{D}_s^*$ molecule are no longer supported.
+Among the theoretical works studying these $X$ states, some groups identified the $X(4140)$ as a molecular $D_s^*\Bar{D}_s^*$ bound state with quantum numbers $0^{++}$ and $2^{++}$ \cite{Liu:2009ei,Branz:2009yt,Chen:2015fdn}.
+These studies did not take into account the coupling to light meson states, thus producing a small width for the state, hence associating it to the $X(4140)$.
+The contribution of the light meson channels were included in Ref. \cite{Molina:2009ct}, which generated a $2^{++}$ $X$ state at $4169~{\rm MeV}$ with a width of $139~{\rm MeV}$, coupling strongly to to $D_s^*\Bar{D}_s^*$, and being associated to the $X(4160)$.
+In the end, the quantum numbers of the $X(4140)$ were measured, obtaining $J^{PC}=1^{++}$ \cite{PDG}, therefore the models that predict this state as a $D_s^*\Bar{D}_s^*$ molecule are no longer supported.

+Focusing on the $\Xi_b\to\Xi X^*\to\Xi~J/\psi~\phi$ decay in the present work, apart from employing it to search for the double strangeness pentaquark, we also have a chance to study the interplay between the $X(4140)$ and $X(4160)$ resonances.
+Similarly to what was done in Refs. \cite{Magas:2020zuo,Wang:2017mrt}, we will use two independent primary decay mechanisms, one for the $X(4160)$ and another for the $X(4140)$.
+Since the $X(4140)$ resonance is not generated by any meson-meson interaction model, we assume for it a Breit-Wigner shape whose parameters are fitted to experimental data.
+In contrast, for the $X(4160)$ we will employ the results of a molecular model \cite{Molina:2009ct}, which reproduces rather well its mass and width and also predicts a strong coupling to $D_s^*\bar{D}_s^*$ channel.